Seattle, King County to stop taking plastic bags in recycling

 Clean, dry plastic bags are recyclable and there is a market for them.
 The city and county are encouraging people to drop bags and plastic film with grocery stores and other participating retailers.
 Locations to drop off these materials are listed at https://www.plasticfilmrecycling.org/.

-At these locations, retailers combine industrial packaging plastics with the dry-cleaning, retail and bread bags that consumers deposit.
+At these sites, retailers combine industrial packaging plastics with the dry-cleaning, retail and bread bags that consumers deposit.
 That material is shipped to recycling centers for processing in bulk, said Keith Christman, managing director for plastics markets at the American Chemistry Council, which has partnered with more than 18,000 grocery stores and retailers across the country to promote the system.

 These plastics are often recycled into products like composite decking.
 The brand Trex, for example, combines plastic bags and sawdust for its products.